pivotal/docs-tap/install-components.md

 ## <a id='install-ootb-delivery-basic'></a> Install Out of the Box Delivery Basic

-The Out of the Box Delivery Basic package is used by all the Out of the Box Supply Chains to deliver to a Kubernetes environment the objects that have been produced by the them.
+The Out of the Box Delivery Basic package is used by all the Out of the Box Supply Chains to deliver the objects that have been produced by them to a Kubernetes environment.

 ### Prerequisites